isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 | 5 | Premier | 6681 9462 |
 | 6 | HDT | 9832 2428 |
 | 7 | Go-Jek, Ryde, MVL(TADA) | via respective mobile applications |

+Please note that the above guidelines do not apply to employees with a travel history to Sabah in the past 14 days before entry into Singapore.
+There will be transport provided for these employees from the Singapore land checkpoints to the designated SHN facility.

 #### 47. What if my employee who returns from Malaysia develops onset of symptoms of COVID-19 in Singapore?
 Who will pay for my employee’s medical treatment?